elarivie/pyReaderWriterLock/README.md

 ```

 # Build
-This project use the [BUILDME](https://github.com/elarivie/BUILDME) interface, you may therefore build the project by simply doing:
+This project uses the [BUILDME](https://github.com/elarivie/BUILDME) interface, you may therefore build the project by simply doing:
 ```bash
 ./BUILDME
 ```